Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_vanity_url.md

 weight: 30
 ---

-Expose your marketplace to a specific url on your domain to match your brand.
+Expose your marketplace to a specific URL on your domain to match your brand.

 ## Before you start